-- Is there adequate external lighting so we are able to see the garden and pool area at night?
+- Is there adequate external lighting to see the garden and pool at night?

-- Is the villa near other villas and houses or does it sit by itself in a remote area?
+- Is the villa near other villas and houses, or does it sit in a remote area?

 - Is there someone we can contact at any hour of the day ( villa manager ) if we have an issue or safety concern?